M. Kaleipumehana Cabral

-Megan Kaleipumehana Cabral (Pumehana) identifies as a queer Kanaka and child of the diaspora.
-She was born in Hawaiʻi and raised between the islands and the continent, with family in Oʻahu, Hawaiʻi Island, California and Washington.
-A recent Master of Social Work and proud Kanaka ʻŌiwi, she strives to learn and work with Native Hawaiian communities and cares deeply about perpetuating the culture.
-Her current work includes: social justice and community building through film, project management with ‘āina-based nonprofits, and creative projects with the queer/ trans/ instersex/ people of color (QTIPOC) community.
-She believes that creative, collaborative community work is pivotal to long-term social change.
+M. Kaleipumehana Cabral (Pumehana) identifies as a queer Kanaka and child of the diaspora.
+They were born in Hawaiʻi and raised between the islands and the continent, with family in Oʻahu, Hawaiʻi Island, California and Washington.
+A recent Master of Social Work and proud Kanaka ʻŌiwi, they strive to learn and work with Native Hawaiian communities and care deeply about perpetuating the culture.
+Their current work includes: social justice and community building through writing, film, project management with ‘āina-based nonprofits, and creative projects with the queer/ trans/ instersex/ people of color (QTIPOC) community.
+They believe that creative, collaborative community work is pivotal to long-term social change.